geekywrites/datascience/README.md

 ### Definition

-Machine Learning is part of the Artificial Intelligences study.
-It concerns the conception, devloppement and implementation of sophisticated methods, allowing a machine to achieve really hard tasks, nearly impossible to solve with classic algorithms.
+Machine Learning is part of the Artificial Intelligence study.
+It concerns the conception, development and implementation of sophisticated methods, allowing a machine to achieve really hard tasks, nearly impossible to solve with classic algorithms.

 Machine learning mostly consists of three algorithms: